SmilesChan/wentaochen/content/publication/conference-paper/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *International Journal of Heat and Mass Transfer*
+publication: "*International Journal of Heat and Mass Transfer"
 publication_short: In *IJHMT*

 abstract: In vacuum, thermal energy is transported by photons (thermal radiation) but not phonons.
 Recent studies,